gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

   - [ ] Compete with your camp mates for the least XMC2Go memory foot print.
 Check the compiled memory footprint, least memory usage wins!
   - [ ] Compete the speed of the 1-way Authentication.
 Least time wins!

-## Task 7: Let's look at replay attack
-Study the SignVerify example carefully.
-Turn on the "Replay Attack" macro and check the status.
-- [ ] Why does the verification passes when replay attack is switched on?
-- [ ] How can such replay attack be prevented?

-## Task 8: Simplify Firmware Update
+## Task 8: Simplified Firmware Update
 Study the example of PseudoTLS.
 It is an example implemented within a single Trust X device.
-- In this scenario, let us implement Secure Firmware update using 2 Trust X(s) and OpenSSL.
+- Find a partner for this exercise.
+In this scenario, implement Secure Firmware update using 2 Trust X(s) and OpenSSL.
+One of the Trust X will be playing the role of firmware update server and the other will be firmware update client.
+The server will prepare the firmware package for the client to be updated.

 ### Firmware Update Server
 The firmware update image has been prepared for the server.<br/>